Basics of Electricity

-Electrons and negative ions will readily flow in a vacuum as a form of electricity if there are positive electrical charges to attract the particles.
-Likewise, positive ions will flow if there are negative electrical charges to attract the particles.
-As the number of atoms or molecules increase in the space between the electrical charges, the resistance to electrical flow increases.
+Electrons and negative ions will readily flow in a vacuum as a form of electricity if there are positive electric charges to attract the particles.
+Likewise, positive ions will flow if there are negative electric charges to attract the particles.
+As the number of atoms or molecules increase in the space between the electric charges, the resistance to electric flow increases.

-The most common place that you experience the flow of electrical charges in a vacuum or near-vacuum is in a television picture tube or cathode ray tube (CRT).
-To a degree, this type of electrical flow is also seen in a fluorescent lamp.
+The most common place that you experience the flow of electric charges in a vacuum or near-vacuum is in a television picture tube or cathode ray tube (CRT).
+To a degree, this type of electric flow is also seen in a fluorescent lamp.
 The Sun gives off streams of charged particles that—when attracted to the Earth's magnetic poles—create the Northern and Southern lights.

 Electricity is the movement of free electrons in a material.
 It moves the best though metals.
 Static electricity is the collection of electrons and positive ions on the surface of a material—usually a non-conductor.
 Direct current electricity moves in one direction and usually is created in batteries.
 Alternating current electricity is most commonly used in homes and can have its voltage changed to suit the need.